eurofurence/reg-attendee-service/README.md

  - 🚧 key_deposit/key_received/sponsor_items flag are supported as additional-info
  - ✅ track who (subject, if set) performed a database change (recorded in history table)

+### open

+  - check that at least one attendance option is set
+  - admin only flag skipBanCheck

 ### for later

 - ❌ more fine-grained permissions using JWT